SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Grant the application the authority to list, read, and set secrets.
 * Save the access policy.

+### Add the KeyVault package to your project

+You'll need to add the KeyVault package so that it will actually unencrypt the settings.

+You can do this via running `dotnet add package Microsoft.Azure.KeyVault` from the `src` folder within your project, in a terminal window.

 ### Update the function app's settings to read from the key vault

 Remember those Secret URIs you copied to notepad earlier?
 Great; time to put them to use.